-1. The owner of a property with a sewer spill is responsible for stopping the spill immediately and is subjected to fines and penalties if repairs and inspections aren’t made in a timely manner.
+1. The property owner with a sewer spill is responsible for stopping the spill immediately.
+If the property owner fails to do so in a timely manner, they are subjected to fines and penalties.

-2. Before the sale of a property is finalized, the property owner must have the sewer lateral inspected by an authorized inspector.
-If repairs are needed the property owner must have repairs made and re-inspected after the repairs have been made.
-If the property has newer sewer laterals installed or has passed inspection within the last five years, then the property is exempt.
+2. Before the sale of a property is finalized, the sewer lateral must be inspected by an authorized inspector.
+If repairs are needed the property owner must have repairs made and then have the sewer later re-inspected after repairs have been made.
+If the property has newer sewer laterals installed or if the sewer laterals have passed inspection within 5 years, then the property is

 3. If the property has a private sanitary sewer collection system and pumps, they must pass inspection every ten years.
 Along with passing inspection every 10 years, they must have their pipelines cleaned every two to five years depending on pipeline size.
 Lastly privately- owned pump stations have to pass inspection every one to five years depending on pipeline size.

 These changes were made in addition to the old ordinance to hopefully bring strength to the way that things are running now.
 The new procedures mentioned above will go into effect on August 1 and the private requirements start on January 1, 2019.
 If you would like to know more about the incentive program being used, click here.
 Visit the city’s sanitary sewer system ordinance page, here, to read about more dates and frequently asked questions.
 You can also give us a call at 831-244-6718 and we can talk to you about this and get your sewer issues taken care of right away.
 We are committed to helping keep Soquel, Santa Cruz, and San Rafael, CA, a beautiful and safe place to live so if you have any problems with your sewer system, give our team at Bellows Plumbing, Heating & Air a call right away.